Lord-Stark/DataStructure-CourseProject/README.md

 A simple `course project` for `data structure`.

-In this project, I constructed a function demonstration system with menu to realize the basic operation of `linear list` and `binary tree`.
+In this project, I constructed a function demonstration system with menu to realize the basic operations of `linear list` and `binary tree`.

 The introduction of the contents of these files is as follows.